One and Only (horse): 2014: three-year-old season

 After a break of almost four months One And Only returned to the track on 28 September for the Kobe Shimbun Hai (a trial race for the Kikuka Sho) over 2400 metres at Hanshin and started the odds-on favourite against fifteen opponents, the best fancied of whom were Satono Aladdin, Tosen Stardom (Kisaragi Sho), Win Full Bloom and Hagino Hybrid.
 After racing towards the rear he moved up on the outside on the final turn, took the lead in the straight and rallied after being overtaken by Sounds of Earth to regain the advantage and win by a head, with Toho Jackal a further head away in third.
 One And Only started favourite for the Kikuka Sho at Kyoto four weeks later but after racing on the outside for most of the way he was unable to make any progress in the straight and came home ninth behind Toho Jackal, beaten seven and a half lengths by the winner.
 On his two remaining races of 2014 the colt was matched against top class older horses but made little impact as he ran seventh behind Epiphaneia in the Japan Cup on 30 November and thirteenth behind Gentildonna in the Arima Kinen on 28 December.

 In the 2014 World's Best Racehorse Rankings, One And Only was given a rating of 119, making him the 62nd best horse in the world.
 In January 2015 One And Only finished second Isla Bonita in the poll to determine the JRA Award for Best Three-Year-Old Colt, receiving 109 votes to his rival's 170.

 2015–2017: later career

 One And Only began his third campaign with a trip to the United Arab Emirates to contest the Dubai Sheema Classic over 2400 metres at Meydan Racecourse.
 He produced one of his best performances as he took third place behind Dolniya and Flintshire with Designs On Rome, Just The Judge, Main Sequence and Harp Star running unplaced.
 He failed to reproduce his best form in five other races that year, finishing unplaced in the Takarazuka Kinen, Kyoto Daishoten, Tenno Sho, Japan Cup and Arima Kinen.

 Kojiro Hashiguchi retired at the end of 2015 and One And Only was subsequently trained by Shinsuke Hashiguchi.
 The horse continued to race against top class opposition but never looked likely to win again, finishing unplaced in all six of his starts in 2016 and finishing no better than fifth in eight attempts in the following year.

+Racing form

+One and Only won four races and placed on podium another four times out of 33 starts.
+This data is available based on JBIS, netkeiba and racingpost.